saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 ### `--direct-domains` (string)

-__Description__: Use this option along with a comma-separated list of domains that you want to be relayed directly through the internet instead of through the Sauce Connect Proxy tunnel.
+__Description__: Use this option along with a comma-separated list of domains (see [Formatting Domains guidelines](#formatting-domains-in-the-command-line)) that you want to be relayed directly through the internet instead of through the Sauce Connect Proxy tunnel.

 __Shorthand__: `-D`
 <br/>